Knot Tell'n Fishing Charters

 Virginia Beach Inshore Fishing With Knot Tell'n Charters

 Four Hour Inshore trips typically stay along the oceanfront.
 There are many species including Spanish & King Mackerel, bluefish,Ribbon fish, Cobia & Red Drum.
-Six hour trips may go a bit farther & inshore wrecks or the Chesapeake Light Tower is prime spots for these Virginia Beach inshore fishing.
+Six hour trips may go a bit farther & inshore wrecks or the Chesapeake Light Tower is prime spots for these Virginia Beach inshore fishing trips.
 The light and its tower are fascinating to history buffs, but they might be even more fascinating for anglers.
 Its original purpose was to guide boats and ships to the entrance of the Bay, and while it certainly fulfills this purpose, it also attracts huge numbers of saltwater fish.

 Why is this so?
 Think about the structure for a moment.
 The four columns of the tower are encrusted with barnacles and vegetation, which means food for certain species.
 These small fish that feed around the pilings provide food for slightly larger fish, and these fish become meals for big fish.